Now entitled A Tale of Two Diaries

 Dad interrupted her, throwing a hand up in an expansive gesture.
 Impatient, too.
 “Yeah?
 Look, at this place!
 Why should I fix anything?
 You let everything go all to Hell.
 If you can’t get a few kids to listen to you, what makes you think you could run a real business and have it succeed?
 You sit at that computer of yours, devising your little plans while they trash the place.
 Face it, X’Laen—Irvey; nothing is going to come of any of it!
 And even if you did manage to make the place better, they’d wreck it within the week—if not the day!”

 Fixing up our house was one of Mom’s dreams.
 Having Dad quit his job and start a business with her has been her fondest wish, I think, for years.
-He’d build, and she’d decorate.
+He’d build or renovate, and she’d decorate.

 Dad really was pretty handy in carpentry—when he wanted to be.
 What little he had done around here proved that.
 What he’d done for Uncle Joe, Aunt June, Aunt Jane, and Gram and Grampa Scoville proved it more.
 Geez, he’d built a whole house for Aunt June!